VUmcCGP/wisecondor/README.md

 ### ID_aberrations.bed

-This file contains aberrant segmentsdefined by the `--beta` or `--zscore` parameter.
+This file contains aberrant segments, defined by the `--beta` or `--zscore` parameter.

 ### ID_chr_statistics.bed